That is a reply to the following post on medium:

 But that is not feature of λ-calculus but really a choice during the design of Scheme.

 I am not familiar with the "call-by-value".
-Reading through that section of the blog post the contrary is lazy evaluation with Haskell.
+Reading through that section of the blog post the alternative is lazy evaluation with Haskell.
 With Scheme, lazy evaluation is opt-in as explained in the last paragraph of that section.

 To be precise, the lack of mutations is reassuring, except when it isn't enough, Scheme allows mutations.